ruhani-j/boardventure-boardgame/report.md

 **c.
 Currency & Score Tracking System**

-A point or currency system will be implemented to reward players based on their mini-game performance.
-This system will allow players to accumulate points, which will play a key role in determining the game's winner.
+A point or currency system has been implemented to reward players based on their mini-game performance.
+This system allows players to accumulate points, which plays a key role in determining the game's winner.

 **d.
 Game Conclusion & Winner Determination**

-The game will conclude when all players reach the final tile on the board.
+The game ends when all players reach the final tile on the board.
 At this stage, the player with the highest accumulated score or currency will be declared the winner.
 This scoring system ensures that success is based on both progress and performance throughout the game.

 5.  **Experimental Framework**